James-S-Santangelo/dcg/README.md

 ## Dovetail Clover Genome (DCG)

 - TODO: Link manuscript/preprint when available
-- TODO: Link to Haplotype Fasta and AGP files

 ### Manuscript: Chromosome-level, haplotype-resolved assembly of white clover (*Trifolium repens*)
 #### Authors: James S. Santangelo, Paul Battlay, Brandon Hendrickson, Wen-Hsi Kuo, Kenneth M. Olsen, Nicholas J. Kooyers, Johnson, M.T.
 Johnson, Kathryn A. Hodgins, Rob W. Ness

+This manuscript is currently pre-printed on [BioRxiv]() <br>
+NCBI assemblies and annotation in BioProjects below are currently in the final stages of processing.
+In the meantime, NCBI-approved files can be downloaded from [here](https://ln5.sync.com/dl/8e77002b0/4gf5uc95-dev78c5d-mhf3ym2b-k43nd5kk)

 ### Description

 This repository contains the code used for the assembly and annotation of a chromosome-level, haplotype-resolved assembly of white clover (*Trifolium repens*).
-The pipeline begins with input of the Dovetail haplotype assemblies, associated AGP (i.e., “A Golden Path”) files (LINK), and linkage map data, and ends with the generation of the phased diploid assembly in FASTA format (NCBI BioProjects [PRJNA957817](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA957817) and [PRJNA957816](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA957816)), the annotated haploid mapping assembly in FASTA, NCBI Sequin, and GFF3 formats
+The pipeline begins with input of the Dovetail haplotype assemblies, associated AGP (i.e., “A Golden Path”) files ([Download here](https://ln5.sync.com/dl/6ee8890b0/8w4b8qd7-qudim5qa-6z8ahhck-uvrui776)), and linkage map data, and ends with the generation of the phased diploid assembly in FASTA format (NCBI BioProjects [PRJNA957817](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA957817) and [PRJNA957816](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA957816)), the annotated haploid mapping assembly in FASTA, NCBI Sequin, and GFF3 formats